Ahrar al-Sham

 Harakat Ahrar al-Sham al-Islamiyya (حركة أحرار الشام الإسلامية), commonly referred to as Ahrar al-Sham, was a coalition of multiple Sunni Islamist units that coalesced into a single brigade and later a division in order to fight against the Ba'athist regime led by Bashar al-Assad during the Syrian Civil War.
 Ahrar al-Sham was led by Hassan Aboud until his death in 2014.
 In July 2013, Ahrar al-Sham had 10,000 to 20,000 fighters, which at the time made it the second most powerful unit fighting against al-Assad, after the Free Syrian Army.
 It was the principal organization operating under the umbrella of the Syrian Islamic Front and was a major component of the Islamic Front.
 With an estimated 20,000 fighters in 2015, Ahrar al-Sham became the largest rebel group in Syria after the Free Syrian Army became less powerful.
 Ahrar al-Sham and Jaysh al-Islam were the main rebel groups supported by Turkey.

 On 18 February 2018, Ahrar al-Sham merged with the Nour al-Din al-Zenki Movement to form the Syrian Liberation Front.

 The group aims to create an Islamic state under Sharia law.
 While both are major rebel groups, Ahrar al-Sham is not to be confused with Tahrir al-Sham, its main rival and former ally.
 Before 2016, Ahrar al-Sham allied with the al-Nusra Front, a now-defunct affiliate of al-Qaeda.
 From 2017 onward, it increasingly fought against Tahrir al-Sham, an Islamic coalition formed under the initiative of a former Ahrar leader, Abu Jaber Sheikh; through a merger of Ahrar al-Sham's Jaysh al-Ahrar faction, Jabhat Fatah al-Sham, Nur al-Din Zenki and other militia groups.

 At the Syrian Revolution Victory Conference, which was held on 29 January 2025, most factions of the armed opposition, including Ahrar al-Sham, announced their dissolution and were incorporated into the newly formed Ministry of Defense.

+Kata’ib Ahrar Al-Sham

+Kata'ib Ahrar al-Sham was officially formed in December 2011.

+While its founding members—primarily Sunni Islamist political prisoners released from the Saidnaya military prison—began organizing secret revolutionary cells in the Idlib and Hama governorates around June 2011, the group did not publicly announce its formation or operational existence as an armed brigade until later that winter.

+Kata'ib Ahrar al-Sham (the Battalions of the Free Men of Syria) was the foundational Sunni Islamist rebel brigade that later expanded into Harakat Ahrar al-Sham al-Islamiyya.
+It operated as one of the largest and most powerful armed opposition forces fighting against the Bashar al-Assad regime during the Syrian Civil War, until its official dissolution on January 29, 2025.